Abhishekmadoliya/react_assignment_internshala/README.md

 ## Overview

 This project is a React-based marketing landing page for SoftSell, featuring a clean, modern design with interactive elements and responsive layout.
 It serves as a demonstration of frontend development skills using React and Tailwind CSS.

+## Time Spent

+The total time spent on this assignment is **2 days**, including planning, development, testing, and refinements.

 ## Features